Skip to content

 CLI

-The Sharpe CLI brings the full Sharpe Terminal to your command line.
+The Sharpe CLI brings Sharpe Terminal data to your command line.
 It is built for traders who want funding rates before their morning coffee, quants who pipe JSON into notebooks, and developers who automate around market data.
-One pip install gives you 19 commands covering derivatives, arbitrage, narratives, ecosystems, exchange listings, and discovery -- no browser required.
+The sharpe-terminal-mcp Python package gives you 32 commands covering derivatives, arbitrage, screeners, narratives, ecosystems, new listings, news, and discovery -- no browser required.

 Installation

-The CLI ships inside the sharpe-mcp PyPI package alongside the MCP server.
+The CLI ships inside the sharpe-terminal-mcp PyPI package alongside the MCP server.
 You can run it ephemerally without installing, or install it persistently so the binary stays on your PATH.

 sharpe market